 Critical Research and Perspectives Section Co-Editor: Jenny Setchell, PhD, BScPT, Grad Cert (Clin PT), is a Research Fellow in international conjoint positions at the School of Health and Rehabilitation Sciences, The University of Queensland (Australia); and the Bloorview Research Institute, Holland Bloorview Hospital, University of Toronto (Canada).
 Her research interests include critical perspectives on rehabilitation, and on physiotherapy specifically.
 She is particularly interested in post-modern and new-materialist theories.
 Dr. Setchell has been awarded 10+ fellowships and awards for her work and has presented and published extensively across disciplines.
 She has 20 years of diverse clinical physiotherapy experience in Australia and internationally, primarily in the musculoskeletal and sports sub-disciplines.
 Dr. Setchell is co-founder and co-chair of the executive committee of the Critical Physiotherapy Network, an international network of more than 600 physiotherapists across 30+ countries working toward more critical, sociopolitical understandings of rehabilitation.
 She co-edited the first collection of critical physiotherapy work in book form, Manipulating Practices: A Critical Physiotherapy Reader.
 Dr. Setchell has also been an acrobat and a human rights worker.

-Critical Research and Perspectives Section Co-Editor: Tim Barlott, MSc, Grad Cert (Community-Based Participatory Research), BScOT, is an occupational therapist, sociologist, PhD candidate, and Co-Director of the SocioHealthLab at The University of Queensland (UQ), Australia.
-While Tim is originally from Edmonton, Canada, he has worked as an Associate Lecturer in Occupational Therapy at UQ from 2014-2020.
+Critical Research and Perspectives Section Co-Editor: Tim Barlott, PhD, MSc, Grad Cert (Community-Based Participatory Research) BScOT, is an Assistant Professor in the Department of Occupational Therapy at the University of Alberta and Co-Director of the SocioHealthLab at The University of Queensland (UQ), Australia.
 Tim’s research is at the interface of health service delivery and the sociology of health, interrogating the socio-political aspects of everyday life and pursuing affirmative/transformative possibilities.
-In particular, Tim is interested in allyship and the transformative potential of freely-given relationships in community mental health, considered through post-modern and new material theoretical perspectives.
+In particular, Tim is interested in allyship and the value of freely-given relationships in community mental health, considered through post-modern and new materialist theoretical perspectives.
 Using community-based approaches, Tim’s research is built on collaborative relationships with community partners and the co-construction of research processes.
 Tim’s research is published across sociology, rehabilitation, occupational science, occupational therapy, philosophy, and qualitative methods.
-Tim has over 15 years’ experience as a community practitioner (occupational therapist, addictions counsellor, and youth worker), educator, and participatory researcher in Canada, Australia, and internationally.
+Tim has over 15 years of experience as a community practitioner (occupational therapist, addictions counsellor, and youth worker), educator, and participatory researcher in Canada, Australia, and internationally.

 Therese (Tess) Jones is Associate Director of the Center for Bioethics and Humanities and Director of the Arts and Humanities in Healthcare Program at the University of Colorado Anschutz Medical Campus.
 She is an Associate Professor in the Department of Medicine.
 Jones is the editor of the Journal of Medical Humanities and lead editor for the Health Humanities Reader, Rutgers University Press (2014), the first major text in the field of health humanities.
 She teaches health humanities and disability studies in the Schools of Medicine and Pharmacy and the Physical Therapy and Physician Assistants Programs and developed the undergraduate Health Humanities Minor for the University of Colorado Denver.
 Dr. Jones is a co-chair and founding steering committee member of the Health Humanities Consortium and recipient of the University of Colorado Thomas Jefferson Award for “being an international trailblazer for the discipline of health humanities.”